NEW: Meet our new Courthouse Navigators: staff trained to help you at the courthouse and answer your questions. Click Here

 There are 26 Justice Court Precincts in Maricopa County which handle a wide variety of misdemeanor offenses, from traffic stops to theft, plus small claims, evictions, and orders of protection.
 The average person is more likely to have contact with the Justice Courts than with any other judicial body, meaning we have a large volume of continuous work which significantly impacts the population.

 We frequently have Judicial Clerk openings and post them on the Maricopa County Careers web site.
 You will then search the listings for "Administrative Assistant" to see jobs in the Justice Courts.
-This is a great opportunity to begin a long-term career with the justice system.

 Pro Tem Judges are an integral piece of the Justice Courts’ pie.
 A Pro Tem fills in for the elected Justice of the Peace when he or she is not available.